rreinecke/global-gradient-based-groundwater-model/README.md

 ## License

-This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.
+Please note that the code contains a modified version of the Eigen3 library which is published under the [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/).

 ## Acknowledgments